ZeppelinDesignLabs/Macchiato-Mini-Synth/README.md

 5) Verify that AVRDUDE is functioning and that it can identify your programmer.
 Follow the general procedure described in the Sparkfun article, adapted to your particular programmer.

 6) Download the binary (hex) file you are interested in from this GitHub page.
 Go to the Releases page, pick a release that sounds promising, and download the .hex file.
-As of this writing (July 2017) we only recommend Release 1.1.0, filename Macchiato_Mini_Synthv1_171009.hex.
+As of this writing (October 2017) we only recommend Release 1.1.1, filename Macchiato_Mini_Synthv1_171009.hex.
 Place the hex file in the same folder as avrdude.exe.

 7a) Plug the programmer into the synth.
 To do this, turn your synth off, turn the volume control all the way down, and connect your programmer cable to the ISP header.
 The MISO pin #1 is the top-left pin as you look at your synth.
 This pin will probably be identified with a dot on your programmer cable.
 Be careful not to attach the cable backwards.

 7b) Your programmer probably has an option to send power through to the synthesizer.
 Turn it on.
 It will be a tiny switch on the programmer labelled something like "POWER TARGET".

-7c) Now plug the programmer into a USB port on your computer somewhere.

 8) Verify that communication is established between the computer and the synth by entering this command: